1 year part-time

 Students undertaking clinical placement require a police check, working with children check and evidence of immunisations.

-As a student in a Cloud (online) course in the Faculty of Health you will be expected to spend 8-10 hours every week studying, undertaking various learning tasks, interacting with others and completing assessment tasks for each unit in your course.
-An optional three-day workshop is scheduled during Trimester 2 and is delivered on campus at Burwood (Melbourne) or online, in line with the most current COVIDSafe health guidelines.
+As a student in an online course in the Faculty of Health you will be expected to spend 10-15 hours every week studying for each unit in your course, undertaking various learning tasks, interacting with others and completing assessment tasks.
+An optional three day workshop is scheduled during Trimester 2 and is delivered on campus at Burwood (Melbourne).

 The units of the Graduate Certificate of Diabetes Education are delivered online.
 A three day on-campus workshop is optional.
 Students seeking credentialing with the ADEA must complete a 40-hour clinical placement while enrolled in the course.